ACEmulator/ACE/docs/THIRD_PARTY_NOTICES.md

 # Third-party components in the portable release

-The ready-to-play ACE Single Player release bundles these unmodified upstream components so players do not need to install a database server or import the world manually.
+The ready-to-play OpenDereth release bundles these unmodified upstream components so players do not need to install a database server or import the world manually.

 ## ACEmulator ACE